-The COVID-19 pandemic has been a major disruption event in both personal and professional lives of all.
-At Rovsing an active business continuity plan to address the COVID-19 situation has been operated to ensure continuous evaluation of the business based on supply chain, internal resources, progress and governmental guidelines.
+The COVID-19 pandemic continued to be a major disruption event in both personal and professional lives of all in H1 of 2021/22, while finally the effects on day to day life subsided in H2.
+At Rovsing an active business continuity plan to address the COVID-19 situation has been in place to ensure continuous evaluation of the business based on supply chain, internal resources, progress and governmental guidelines.